Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Introduction

 While REC-MARL is more restrictive than MARL, a number of applications of MARL are actually REC-MARL.
 In wireless networks, where agents are network nodes or devices, and the state of an agent is could be its queue length or transmit power, the state only depends on an agent's current state and its current action (see Section \ref{sec: model} for detailed description).
-For REC-MARL, this paper provides encouraging answers about optimality and distributed learning.
-This paper considers a REC-MARLwith $N$ agents and proposes distributed policy gradient algorithms that are provably optimal and sample efficient.
-The main contributions of this paper are summarized as follows. \begin{itemize}[leftmargin=*] \item We establish {\em perfect} decomposition of value functions and policy gradients in Lemmas \ref{lem:dec q} and \ref{lem:dec pg}, respectively, where we show that the global value functions (policy-gradients) can be written as a summation of local value functions (policy gradients).
+For REC-MARL, this paper proposes distributed policy gradient algorithms and establish the local convergence (i.e. the algorithms achieve a stationary policy).
+The main contributions are summarized as follows. \begin{itemize}[leftmargin=*] \item We establish {\em perfect} decomposition of value functions and policy gradients in Lemmas \ref{lem:dec q} and \ref{lem:dec pg}, respectively, where we show that the global value functions (policy-gradients) can be written as a summation of local value functions (policy gradients).
 This decomposition significantly reduces the complexity of value functions and motivates our distributed multi-agent policy gradient algorithms.

-\item Assuming the exact gradient can be evaluated exactly at each iteration, in Theorem \ref{thm: exact grad}, we prove that the proposed distributed multi-agent policy gradient achieves a policy-iteration convergence rate of $O\left(1/T\right),$ where $T$ is the number of policy updates.
-When only a noisy gradient is available, i.e. approximated gradient, we show in Theorem \ref{thm: inexact grad} that the distributed policy gradient with relative entropy regularization has a policy-iteration complexity of $O\left(T^{\frac{2}{3}}\sum_{t=1}^T e_t\right),$ where $\sum_{t=1}^T e_t$ is the cumulative error of policy gradient estimation.

 \item We propose a Temporal-Difference (TD) learning based regularized distributed multi-agent policy gradient algorithm, named TD-RDAC in Algorithm \ref{alg: TD PG}.
-We proved in Theorem \ref{alg: TD PG} that TD-RDAC achieves the global optimality and has a policy-iteration complexity ${O}\left(T^\frac{5}{6}S_{\max} A_{\max}\right),$ which only depends on the maximum sizes of local state and action spaces, instead of the sizes of the global action and state spaces.
-Suppose that all agents have the same state and action spaces, then our algorithm reduces the dependence of sample complexity on the state and action spaces by orders of magnitude, from $S^NA^N$ to $SA.$ Note our algorithm is model-free and does not need to know the system parameters.
+We proved in Theorem \ref{alg: TD PG} that TD-RDAC achieves the local convergence with the rate $\tilde {O}\left(NS_{\max} A_{\max}/\sqrt{T}\right),$ which only depends on the maximum sizes of local state and action spaces, instead of the sizes of the global action and state spaces.

 \item We apply TD-RDAC to the applications of real-time access and power control in ad hoc wireless networks, both are well-known challenging networking resource management problems.
 Our experiments show that TD-RDAC significantly outperforms the state-of-the-art algorithm \cite{QuWieLi_22} and well-known benchmarks \cite{TanTamSri_01,Rob_75} in these two applications. \end{itemize}